luazhizhan/learn-elm/curriculum/trainer.md

 ## Result
 Do only `validate` in User exercise
-Guide students to think about function composition Guide students to think about handling String as error Hidden exercise:
+Guide students to think about function composition (in `create` function)

+Hidden exercise:
-Write a function named errorMessage : ErrorCode -> String where
+Guide students to think about handling String as error Write a function named errorMessage : ErrorCode -> String where
 `type ErrorCode = InvalidEmail | InvalidName | InvalidAge`